Patrik Pasma: 2021

-At the beginning of 2021 Pasma took part in the F3 Asian winter series with Evans GP.
-Following another sub-par first half of the year the Finn experienced a streak of five podiums in the final five races, which included two victories, which promoted him up to fourth in the standings.
+At the beginning of 2021, Pasma took part in the F3 Asian winter series with Evans GP.
+Following another sub-par first half of the year, he experienced a streak of five podiums in the final five races, which included two victories, which promoted him up to fourth in the standings.

 Pasma remained with KIC in Formula Regional European for 2021.
 However, after Thomas ten Brinke's surprise retirement from racing following the round at Circuit Zandvoort, Pasma replaced the Dutchman at ART Grand Prix.
 He finished twelfth in the standings, having experienced mixed fortunes with both teams.

 2022

-In the winter of 2022 Pasma returned to Evans GP to race in the final three rounds of Formula Regional Asia.
+In the winter of 2022, Pasma returned to Evans GP to race in the final three rounds of Formula Regional Asia.
 He won the reversed-grid race at the Dubai Autodrome in the penultimate round and ended the campaign in eleventh.

 FIA Formula 3 Championship

 Pasma made his Formula 3 debut in March 2022, when he took part in the pre-season test with Jenzer Motorsport.